Category Archives: Fastlane to Paradise

-Gretchen Wilder, an attractive journalist, is on assignment, at the Devil’s Club, to review Fastlane, a band she finds mediocre.
+Gretchen Wilder, an attractive journalist, is on assignment, at the Devil’s Club, to review Fastlane, a band she finds crude and untalented.
 Gretchen and Edward are taken aback when Michaela’s team brings out the stretcher.
 On it is a girl who overdosed.
-The ambulance departs and Edward resumes his song.
-Gretchen listens and tells him she likes it.
-He offers to sing another, but she declines.
-She must go into the Club and do her review.
+The ambulance departs and Edward resumes busking his song.
+Gretchen tells him she likes it and reluctantly goes into the Club and do her review.
 Edward sings the last two lines of his song:

 A split second overdue or a heartbeat in advance

 And you’ll be kicking up your heels to join the Devil’s dance.

 Edward packs up his guitar and follows Gretchen into the Club.

 Inside the Club, it is loud!
 The place is scary and there are some nasty-looking people circulating around the room.
 Freddie Hyde, lead singer of Fastlane, is a shadow of his former self.
 He tries to perform Let’s go down to Hell Now Baby, but messes up badly.
 Peg, Freddie’s backup singer and girlfriend, tries to help him with the words, but to no avail.: